gslf/PythonSE/DataStructures/Heap/README.md

 - For a **Max Heap**, the value of each node is greater than or equal to the values of its children.
 - For a **Min Heap**, the value of each node is less than or equal to the values of its children.

 Heaps are commonly used to implement priority queues and for efficient sorting algorithms like heapsort.
-The heapify function is a crucial operation that ensures the heap property is maintained.
+The **heapify** function is a fundamental operation that ensures the heap property is maintained.
 It works by adjusting the positions of elements in a subtree so that the heap property holds, starting from a specific node and propagating the adjustments either upwards or downwards, depending on the context (e.g., for insertion or deletion).
-This operation runs in O(log n) time for a heap with 𝑛 elements, making it efficient for dynamic priority management.
+This operation runs in O(log n) time for a heap with 𝑛 elements.

 ![Heap - visual representation](/DataStructures/Heap/res/heap_visualization.png)